jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

-name of your private, internally\-used dependency on a public repository, such as npmjs, your software development tool may inadvertently pull in the attackers malicious dependency as opposed to your legitimate one.
+name of your private, internally\-used dependency on a public repository, such as npmjs, your software development tool may inadvertently pull in the attacker’s malicious dependency as opposed to your legitimate one.
 Within 72 hours after news of the namespace attack vector became public, automated malware detec\-